The Promise Tracker

 Guaracara Refinery Restart

 Tecnimont (Maire Group) awarded US$50M rehabilitation study in March 2026.
-Study covers comprehensive technical assessment of the ~150,000 bpd facility in two phases, completion early 2027.
+Study covers comprehensive technical and integrity assessment of the ~150,000 bpd facility in two phases, completion early 2027.
 Subsequent FEED and EPC contracts expected.
-Energy Minister confirmed no decision yet on sale to Patriotic Energies.
+No decision on sale to Patriotic Energies.

 CAL Two-Year Turnaround